It might have killer looks and fantastic extras like the cooler bags, but as we all know, looks can be very deceiving.

 Prices and Where to Buy

 In itself, the pricing of this unit is a bit of a mess as well.
-I haven’t seen it listed as available on Char-Broil’s site in quite some time, but it is listed at $159.
+Char-Broil’s site hasn’t it listed as available in quite some time, but they do have it at a list price of $159.
 As far as other retailers go, I very rarely see it listed for anything less than $200.

 It could be that this model is no longer in production, as it seems every day fewer and fewer retailers are even listing it.
-One retailer that has consistently had it listed is Amazon, and only because they have 3rd party sellers who have it available.
+Amazon has consistently had it listed, and only because they have 3rd party sellers who have it available.